MEDSCI 731 : Advanced Reproductive Biology

 Course Overview

 Throughout the course there is a focus on developing student's critical thinking skills, and applying this critical lens to the lecture topics.
 We aim to produce students that can walk away from the course not only with an understanding of the biology behind advances in reproductive medicine, but with a skillset that they can transfer to any aspect of science in their future careers.
-The course involves a combination of traditional lectures, with interactive sessions that critique relevant literature, and place the students in real world settings where they consider, for example, how they would assess an application to an ethics committee for assisted reproductive technologies.
-A number of invited guests are also brought into the course to illustrate how the core biology we teach is applied in research and clinical settings.
+The course involves a combination of traditional lectures, with interactive sessions that encourage critique and application of knowledge to real world settings.

-Specific topics taught on the course include the role of stem cells in reproduction, spermatogenesis and male factor infertility, the endometrium and endometriosis, premature menopause, and in vitro fertilisation.
-The course is taught by Dr Jo James, Dr Lynsey Cree, Prof. Cris Print, Prof. Andrew Shelling, and Dr Teena Gamage, who each bring their own research topics of interest to life.
+Specific topics taught on the course include the role of stem cells in reproduction, spermatogenesis and male factor infertility, the endometrium and endometriosis, premature menopause, in vitro fertilisation, and pre-term birth.
+The course is taught by A/Prof Jo James, Dr Lynsey Cree, Prof. Cris Print, Prof. Andrew Shelling, and Dr Teena Gamage, who each bring their own research topics of interest to life.

 MEDSCI 731 is assessed by a combination of three tools: 1) a critical literature review; 2) a seminar presentation that forms part of a student-led workshop organised around a theme(s) of interest identified by the class; and 3) a final 3hr exam.